common-fate/docs-archive/docs/approvals/sso/azure.md

 Paste this URL into the gdeploy prompt asking for `Metadata Url`

 Finally you will need to create an adminitrator group with granted.
 You will be asked for `The ID of the Granted Administrators group in your identity provider:`

 To get this group ID we will need to make the administrator group in Azure.

-### Creating Granted Administrator Group
+### Creating Granted Approvals Administrator Group

-In the Azure portal, to to *Groups*.
+In the Azure portal, to to _Groups_.

 ![](/img/sso/azure/groups.png)

 Click the **New group** button

 ![](/img/sso/azure/new-group.png)

 - Make it a **Security Group**
 - Name the group the same name as you set in the `gdeploy` config setup.

 - Add yourself as a owner and any others you want to make granted admins for the members of the group.
   Hit **Create Group** at the end to complete.

 Click on the newly created Group once it has been created and you will be taken to this screen:
 ![](/img/sso/azure/created-group.png)

 Copy the **Object Id**.
 Use this for the group Id prompt in gdeploy.
 Press enter and this should conclude the gdeploy setup for SSO/SAMl sign on in azure.

 You should see the following:

 ```
 [i] Updating your deployment config
 [✔] Successfully completed SSO configuration